The missing step to all Productivity Advice - Disable Notifications

 Let’s study a very simple example.

-Here is a simple passive notification that can keep you on your toes and stress you out the most - phone battery percentage indicator.
-We have become so obsessed with ‘juicing-up’ our phones that our level of happiness and relaxation decreases exponentially with the decrease of the battery percentage display.
+Here is a simple passive notification that can keep you on your toes and stress you out the most—phone battery percentage indicator.
+We have become so obsessed with “juicing up” our phones that our levels of happiness and relaxation decrease exponentially as the battery percentage drops.
 Seriously, disable that.
-The same goes for your Laptop Battery Indicator - turn that percentage indicator off.
+The same goes for your Laptop Battery Indicator—turn that percentage indicator off.

-Yes, during the initial days, it will be hard for you and many will give up.
-It’s OK but now you know you can do that, give it a try another time.
-Try if for about a week and once you get used to it, you’ll realize that you no longer care that much.
-You’re much more free than before - Free Your Mind.
+Yes, in the first few days, it will be hard for you, and many will give up.
+It’s OK, but now you know you can do that, give it a try another time.
+Try it for about a week, and once you get used to it, you’ll realize that you no longer care that much.
+You’re much freer than before.
+Free Your Mind.

 Disable Email Notifications)

 Another major source of distraction and productivity drain is emails.
-I won’t have to repeat what experts have already said a thousand times, do not check your emails often, do not check emails in the morning, deal with emails twice or thrice in a day.
-If you plan and work based on emails, then you’re letting the person on the other end of that email control your life, your work and your family.
+I won’t have to repeat what experts have already said a thousand times: do not check your emails often, do not check them in the morning, deal with them twice or thrice a day.
+If you plan and work based on emails, then you’re letting the person on the other end of that email control your life, your work, and your family.

-All those tips, tricks about managing and taking care of your emails will not be fruitful if you have email notifications for everything - newsletters, offers, discounts and of course, spams.
+All those tips and tricks about managing and taking care of your emails will not be fruitful if you have email notifications for everything - newsletters, offers, discounts, and of course, spam.
 Just disable that email notification.

 Go ahead and disable all those notifications - stop all audio notifications, don’t allow your apps to bounce repeatedly when a new message arrives, don’t let Instant Message apps ping you with every new message, perhaps hide your Dock to avoid looking at the notifications counters of new messages, things to-do, etc.

-Once you can live with no notifications, you’ll find that you’re no longer disturbed out of your zone.
+Once you can live without notifications, you’ll find you’re no longer disturbed out of your zone.
 You’ll also realize why all those productivity tips and tricks didn’t work before.
-With no notifications, all the experts’ advice, productivity to-do and activities will begin to work.
+With no notifications, all the experts’ advice, productivity to-do, and activities will begin to work.
 Give it a try.

 Stop the Notifications!